mmakonyela/GALUP/training/1_lu/modules/module3.md

 - Understand the general workflow of suitability modeling,
 - Get to know the QGIS **Graphical Modeler**,
-- Learn how to build suitability models with LUCIS-OPEN tools for QGIS in the Graphical Modeler,
+- Learn how to build suitability models with OPEN-LUCIS tools for QGIS in the Graphical Modeler,
 - Learn the details and the logic behind the suitability models for
   ***Row Crops***.